Robby-Codes/Budget-Buddy/README.md

 earnings, and savings.
 Just log in using whatever username and password you want and begin tracking your finances!

+# How To Run Budget Buddy
+To be able to run this program you need to have Python 3, Pip, and Kivy installed.
+Download this repository and then simply run the python file called "main.py"

 ## Tools Used
 ```
 Languages:                  Version Control: